IRIS 860 Sensor Settings

 To customize a channel, go to the detection fan setting screen and tap to select the specific channel..
 Click the controllers to adjust the distance.

-Reverse Dependent Alert
+Direction Dependent Alert

-Volume
+Alert Volume

-By using a SEEN IRIS 860 Buzzer Cap (PN SI-133)
+Reducing the volume can be done in the sensor settings app or by using a SEEN IRIS 860 Buzzer Cap (PN SI-133)

-Volume options
+Volume options:

 Normal volume: 94 dB